-Title Develo Development Management DPD Role and Context This document comprises criteria to complement the policies of the London Plan, and to deliver the borough's Development Strategy.
-The format and structure is the same as the London Plan with some variations of policies according to local cit rcumstances and the introduction of some new policies to further the vision set out in the Developm nent Strategy DPD.
-Status Development Plan Document Chain of Conformity The Development Management DPD is co The Development Management DPD is consistent with national policy and in general conformity with the Mayor's 'London Plan'.
-The Developm ent Management DPD conforms to and supports the delivery of the Development Strategy DPD.
-Sites a re illustrated on the Policies Map.
+Title Develop ment Management DPD Role and Context This document comprises criteria to comp lement the policies of the London Plan, and to deliver the borough's Development Strategy.
+The format and structure is the same as the London Plan with some variations of policies according to local circumstances and the introduction of some new policies to further the vision set out in the Developm ent Strategy DPD.
+Status Development Plan Document Chain of Conformity The Development Management DPD is consistent with national policy and in general conformity with the Mayor's 'London Plan'.
+The Development Management DPD conforms to and supports the delivery of the Development Strategy DPD.
+Sites are illustrated on the Policies Map.
 Geographical Coverage Borough wide, but also area based.
-Borough wide, but also area based.
 Key Milestones Issues and Options: September 2009 Initial Proposals (Preferred Options): September 2010 Publication (Final Proposals): June 2012 and October 2012 Submission: February 2013 Examination: June 2013 Receipt of Inspector's Report: October 2013 Adoption: December 10 th 2013 by Full Council Arrangements for Production Led by Planning Policy Team with technical, legal and administrative support from other teams as necessary.
 Use of consultants, where appropriate, to gather evidence base information.
 Outsource hard copy printing.
 Monitoring and Review AMR with formal review if monitoring report indicates this is necessary.
-Notes (i) Implicit in the approach taken in the Development Management DPD will be the need for the Council to ensure that it is constantly reviewing the DPD to ensure that any future alterations or changes in the London Plan are anticipated and reviewed to ensure that any policy variations or new policies remain relevant and appropriate. (ii) A rough edit version is available at present with a final printed version shortly.
+Notes Implicit in the approach taken in the Development Management DPD will be the need for the Council to ensure that it is constantly reviewing the DPD to ensure that any future alterations or changes in the London Plan are anticipated and reviewed to ensure that any policy variations or new policies remain relevant and appropriate.